rapid7/recog/README.md

 [^back to top](#recog-a-recognition-framework)

-### Examples
+### Testing matches

-The following examples make use of `bin/recog_match`, a simple Ruby command line tool that uses Recog's fingerprinting data.
+The following examples make use of `bin/recog_match`, a simple Ruby command line tool that uses Recog's fingerprint data.
 Pre-processing is generally required before running Recog, i.e. extracting HTTP header values, etc. All fingerprint data can be found in `xml/*.xml`.

-### ftp_banners
+#### ftp_banners

 Fingerprint FTP servers based on the server's banner response after connecting: